josorel/RVM_visualize/PulsarDocs.md

 * $\psi$ is the resulting polarization angle

 ### Interpretations
 The PA graph reaches its max/mins when the PA is $\frac{\pi}{2}$ or $-\frac{\pi}{2}$, corresponding to when the vectors appear tangent to the circle swept by the line of sight.
-This happens at different times depending on which mode was chosen: `o-mode` will show vectors as parallel to the polarization of rays, whereas `x-mode` will show them as perpendicular.
+This happens at different times depending on which mode was chosen: `o-mode` will show vectors as parallel to the magnetic field plane, whereas `x-mode` will show them as perpendicular.
 The opposite is true for when the plot is at 0.

 The plot will have the greastest slope when the change in PA is greatest